We all know of the

 has gained long legs, reaching across Europe and around the world.

-Families traditionally exchanged colorful greeting cards called Krampuskarten, since
+Families traditionally exchanged colorful greeting cards called Krampuskarten,

 the 1800s featuring the sometimes silly, sometimes sinister Krampus.